Betty Muffler: Artistic career

 Muffler only started to paint late in life, joining the artists at Iwantja Arts in Indulkana.
 She works in several mediums, notably painting, drawing, printmaking and sculpture.
 Her personal tjukurpa (a complex concept, often translated as The Dreaming) is the emu, but her artwork also embodies other elements of her culture's tjukurpa.
 Many of her paintings are identically titled, Ngangkari Ngura (Healing Country), and use acrylic paint on linen.
 They all depict her Country, and a connection to her songlines.

 She attended law and culture events held by the Ngaanyatjarra Pitjantjatjara Yankunytjatjara (NPY) Women’s Council, where she learnt to weave tjanpi baskets, subsequently making large baskets for Tjanpi Desert Weavers.

-Muffler won "Best emerging artist" at the National Aboriginal and Torres Strait Islander Art Awards (aka NATSIAA awards) in 2017, with Ngangkaṟi Ngura (Healing Country).
+Muffler won "Best emerging artist" at the National Aboriginal and Torres Strait Islander Art Awards (a.k.a.
+NATSIAA awards) in 2017, with Ngangkaṟi Ngura (Healing Country).

 Nici Cumpston, curator of Aboriginal and Torres Strait Islander Art and artistic director of the Tarnanthi exhibitions at the Art Gallery of South Australia (AGSA) in Adelaide, regards Muffler's "meteoric rise" as well-deserved, and included Muffler's work in the 2020 Open Hands exhibition, which was dedicated to the work of senior women artists in remote communities.

 Muffler's work was featured on the cover of the September 2020 issue of Vogue Australia, in the form of specially-commissioned work, another iteration of Ngangkaṟi Ngura (Healing Country).
 The work was commissioned in collaboration with the National Gallery of Australia, during the early months of the COVID-19 pandemic in Australia, as part of a global campaign called "Vogue Hope".
 The work featured on Vogue was hung in the Know My Name exhibition at the National Gallery of Australia, having been gifted to the gallery by Vogue Australia.